 Vrontissi monastery is located 49km southwest of Heraklion, near Vorizia Gorge, between the villages Zaros and Vorizia.
-The area has panoramic views to Vorizia village and the plane of Messara.
+The area has panoramic views of Vorizia village and the plane of Messara.
 The monastery is dedicated to Saint Anthony and is one of the oldest monasteries in Crete.

 Its name derives probably from its founder, but the exact date of its erection has not been confirmed yet.
 Originally it was a dependency of the nearby monastery of Valsamonero, but later it became so rich that evolved into one of the greatest monastic centers of Crete, far exceeding in wealth its parent monastery.

 Tradition says that Michael Damaskinos and El Greco, the most important representatives of the Cretan School of Iconography, have lived and worked in Vrontissi.
 Indeed, six icons of Damaskinos that are today exhibited at the Museum of St. Catherine in Heraklion were formerly housed in Vrontissi.
-The frescoes that have survived in the church date back in the 14th century show influences from the Renaissance and highlight the quality of artistic expression that had developed there.
+The frescoes that have survived in the church date back to the 14th century show influences from the Renaissance and highlight the quality of artistic expression that had developed there.

 The monastery was fortified, but the walls were demolished for the sake of modernization.
 The most impressive building that reflects the bygone glory of the monastery is the imposing fountain of the 15th century depicting Adam and Eve.
-At their feet there are 4 figures with flowing water from their mouths, which symbolize the 4 rivers of Eden.
+At their feet, there are 4 figures with flowing water from their mouths, which symbolize the 4 rivers of Eden.
 The fountain is the most beautiful provincial sample of fountains in Crete.
-The Turks used to call Vrondisi as Santrivanli Monastir, i.e. Fountain Monastery.
+The Turks used to call Vrondisi Santrivanli Monastir, i.e. Fountain Monastery.

 Today the monastery houses the International Village of Cretan Youth.

 - 961-1204: Vrontissi monastery is founded as a dependency of Varsamonero monastery.